Stunkymonkey/stunkymonkey.de/content/blog/powershell-is-stupid.md

 - **@-symbol** can cause weird behaviours:\
   It is for example not allowed to be in the module description.
 It simply terminates the description string.
 The Highlighters of most programms do not respect this termination.
 - **`Get-Credential`-dialog**:\
-  Any enter press will close the windows even if you want to select the vlaue of a dropdown menu
+  Any enter press will close the windows even if you want to select the value of a dropdown menu
 - **Folder-Auto-Completion**:\
   When changing the directory with `Set-Location` it iterates through all folders instead of showing all matching folder, so i can type the correct one.